YAPARVAT/Retailer_rewards_springboot_geetha/README.md

 # Retailer_rewards_springboot_geetha
-Spring boot project to calculate the rewards of customer for a retailer company

 Project Description :

 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.